niahane/meteo-thermostat/README.md

 A bme280 to have internal temperature, humidity and pressure.
 ![bme280](https://github.com/niahane/meteo-thermostat/blob/7a2923ba1b6a4c6382c3172988ddbd63d4416278/readme_img/bme280.jpg)

-And a presence sensor to activate the backlight of the monitor so as not to be always turned on.
+And a presence sensor to activate the backlight only on human presence.
 ![bme280](https://github.com/niahane/meteo-thermostat/blob/7a2923ba1b6a4c6382c3172988ddbd63d4416278/readme_img/rclw-0516.jpg)

 The operation should be quite simple, you have to adapt your entities in the code especially the actuator which allows you to turn the boiler/heater on/off and the weather entity ID.
 In future versions I will use esphome substitutions to facilitate the insertion of these entities.